Aryankc22/PeerLink/README.md

 # PeerLink
- A Student Productivity and Organization Platform to simplify academic and personal management by centralizing academic resources like attendance, notes and automating remainders for tests and quizzes and holidays, also displaying availability of friends at a given time.
+ A Student Productivity and Organization Platform to simplify academic and personal management by centralizing academic resources like notes and remainders for tests and quizzes and holidays, also having various tools for academic progress.